What to expect

 If the medicines do not control your pain - call the clinic or Aftercare Line on 0300 333 68 28 (or +44 01789 508 210)

-you may experience a variety of emotions regarding the miscarriage and this is normal.
+You may experience a variety of emotions regarding the miscarriage and this is normal.
 You may feel like talking to someone if these feelings remain for a long time.
 The Miscarriage Association and Relate can provide information about counselling.

 Physical symptoms as your body recovers

 If you have pregnancy symptoms such as nausea or fatigue, these will go away within a few days of treatment.
 If you lost a pregnancy after 12 weeks, your breasts may feel firm and tender and leak milk after your procedure.
 Your breasts will return to normal after 3-4 days of swelling.
-You will feel more comfortable if you wear a supportive bra and apply cold ice packs to yoru breasts.
+You will feel more comfortable if you wear a supportive bra and apply cold ice packs to your breasts.
 Take ibuprofen or paracetamol if necessary for the pain.